Let me tell you about Charlie.

 Because if work is what gives us our only value than Charlie has no value.
 If work and salaries are what a society has held up as the only standard, than we must discard many in our world.
 More so, if this is all we have than we’ve nowhere to go but down hill.

 In a sermon on work Tim Keller, a pastor at a large church in New York City says (and I paraphrase) this: When you understand the gospel, a gospel of grace you can rest from the need to find yourself in your work, rest from the need to have your sole identity and your soul’s identity be in your work.
 If you don’t, he warns, you will work yourself to death or become cynical.
 Our work is to be for God, for others, for our community.
 It is an expression of the energy and creativity of our Creator.

 And it hit me yesterday as I saw Charlie – my work is for Charlie.
 Not directly, but indirectly.
 Being faithful to what God has given me, to where God has gifted me, honors the Charlies of our world; those who would give much to be whole, who would give anything to have Jesus come by their side and say “Pick up your mat and walk – go to work – go and do what you’ve never been able to do.”
 My work is part of the bigger story in our world – and that is God’s story.
 Not my story, not Charlie’s story, not your story.

-So today I work for God and for Charlie.
+So today I work for God and for Charlie, and I’ll learn from God and from Charlie.
 Tomorrow I’ll struggle again – I know that.
 And in writing tomorrow I’ll work through some of the third culture kid struggle with 9-5 jobs and fitting into a western societal mold.
 But for today I pray I will honor the Charlies of our world by working where God has placed me.

 I loved the comments from yesterday’s post – both on the blog and on the Facebook page.
 There was so much wisdom in them.
 Here are a few excerpts but head over to the post to read the full comments: